Sophie-Si/final-project-joneriksophie/README.md

 	- Can look up specific dates and provide information such as any events, the day of the week, and numerical date
 	- Each day will need to have is own unique set of information that have similar foundations to each other but may contain different info as things are added or removed
 * What languages/tools/technologies do you plan to use?
-	- C++
+	- C++: For coding & compilation
-	- Putty
+	- Putty: Access server to edit files.
-	- Hammer remote servers
+	- Hammer remote servers: Store and use files for editing.
-	- Git hub
+	- Git hub: Keep track of program edit history
 * What will be the input/output of your project?
 	- Input
 		+ Commands